cloudfoundry/php-buildpack/docs/binaries.md

 #### Use a Buildpack Bundle

-If you're running your own CF installation, like with PCF or BOSH Lite, you can follow these steps to install a bundled version of this buildpack.
+If you're running your own CF installation or BOSH Lite, you can follow these steps to install a bundled version of this buildpack.

 First, check if there is an existing `php_buildpack` already installed.